 It’s not fair, you think to yourself as you get dressed

 You’re following the “rules”, doing what you’re meant to be doing, why aren’t you getting the results?

-Everything seemed to be going fine to begin with, the weight was coming off at the recommend rate and you could see and feel a difference in yourself.
+Everything seemed to be going fine, to begin with, the weight was coming off at the recommended rate and you could see and feel a difference in yourself.

 But now everything seems to have stopped, it’s been days since you felt that way and you’re beginning to wonder what’s going on.